voigt/voigt.github.io/content/notes/toggle-helix-darkmode/index.md

 ```

-Obviously you will have to adjust the path to your bash script.
-Please note, that the path has to be absolute; relative paths won't work.
+Obviously, you will have to adjust the path to your bash script.
+Please note that the path has to be absolute; relative paths won't work.

 I stored the service in `~/Library/LaunchAgents` as `local.cvoigt.dark-notify.plist`.